 There are a number of ways you can help ensure a positive outcome, even if you intend to plead guilty to your charges.

-A section 10 order is a finding of guilt with no conviction.
+A section 10 dismissal or conditional release order is a finding of guilt with no conviction.

-If you are granted a Section 10, you may be placed on a good behaviour bond and required to abide by certain conditions for a set period of time.
+If you are granted a section 10 dismissal or conditional release order, you may be placed on a good behaviour bond and required to abide by certain conditions for a set period of time.

-During this time, the Section 10 will appear on your criminal record but once the conditions have been fulfilled and the required time period has elapsed, the conviction will no longer appear.
+During this time, the section 10 dismissal or conditional release order will appear on your criminal record but once the conditions have been fulfilled and the required time period has elapsed, the conviction will no longer appear.

-To get a Section 10 you will need to plead guilty to the charges you are facing.
-Section 10 orders are given at the discretion of the magistrate or judge, and whether or not you are able to obtain one depends on a number of different factors.
+To get a section 10 dismissal or conditional release order you will need to plead guilty to the charges you are facing.
+Section 10 dismissals and conditional release orders are given at the discretion of the magistrate or judge, and whether or not you are able to obtain one depends on a number of different factors.

-The trivial nature of your offence is one of the main deciding factors, and although it is possible to get a Section 10 order for a serious offence, you are more likely to be successful if the offence is minor.
+The trivial nature of your offence is one of the main deciding factors, and although it is possible to get a section 10 dismissal or conditional release order for a serious offence, you are more likely to be successful if the offence is minor.

-If you are given a Section 10 for a driving offence, you will be able to keep your licence and avoid disqualification.
+If you are given a section 10 dismissal or conditional release order for a driving offence, you will be able to keep your licence and avoid disqualification.

-The other factors which will be taken into consideration when deciding whether or not to grant a Section 10 order include:
+The other factors which will be taken into consideration when deciding whether or not to grant a section 10 dismissal or conditional release order include:

 - Your character and previous criminal history.